StuartMcleanOne/Tag-Genius/README.md

 The application now runs as three separate services in three separate terminals.
 All commands should be run from the project's root directory.

 ### **Terminal 1: Start Redis**
 This command starts the Redis message broker using Docker.
-You only need to run this once.
 ```bash
 docker run -d --name tag-genius-redis -p 6379:6379 redis:latest
 ```
-You can check if it's running with docker ps.

 ### **Terminal 2: Start the Flask Web Server**
 This terminal runs the main web application.